street13capital/st13/README.md

 Next up is coding in the turning points detection to draw the dominant trendline(s).

-To see a sample hardcoded plot of Apple now, install st13 package and run it with
+To see a sample hardcoded plot of Apple, install st13 package and run it with

 ```python
 pip3 install st13 --upgrade